Pelosi takes heat over visit to California hair salon

-But Pelosi’s spokesman said she was was complying with the rules as presented to her by eSalon.
+But Pelosi’s spokesman said she was complying with the rules as presented to her by eSalon.

 “This business offered for the Speaker to come in on Monday and told her they were allowed by the city to have one customer at a time in the business,” said spokesman Drew Hammill in a statement.
 “The Speaker complied with the rules as presented to her by this establishment.”